hazenai/system-docs/docs/site-rules-specs.md

         Zone: $Exit`

 Here, ‘RunningRedLight’ is the name of the rule.
-Rulelines are defined later on as ‘RL1’, ‘RL2’, ‘RL3’ and ‘RL4’.
+Rulelines are defined later on as `RL1`, `RL2`, `RL3` and `RL4`.
 This rule defines a violation RunningRedLight in which an object commits a violation if it passes from Enter (defined as an alias) to Zebra_Crossing while the light is red and then passes through the Exit Zone.
-RL1 defines the zone as $Enter and Shot as a_shot and finally states are mentioned.
-Zones can either be given as an alias ($Enter) or they could be provided as an algebraic expression such as
-$Lane_1 + $Lane_2 + $Lane_3.
+RL1 defines the zone as `$Enter` and Shot as `a_shot` and finally states are mentioned.
+Zones can either be given as an alias `$Enter` or they could be provided as an algebraic expression such as `$Lane_1 + $Lane_2 + $Lane_3`.
 Both cases are acceptable.
-If a shot is required to be captured at the end of that zone, then Shot is defined in ruleline with its name which is a_shot in the above case.
-States in the ruleline provide the state of the environment at that instance which for ‘Light’ is ‘red’ and for vehicle category is ‘!person’.
+If a shot is required to be captured at the end of that zone, then Shot is defined in ruleline with its name which is `a_shot` in the above case.
+States in the ruleline provide the state of the environment at that instance which for `Light` is `red` and for vehicle category is `!person`.
 States in rulelines support following expressions:

-* ‘!’ if a specific value of a factor has to be excluded.
+* `!` if a specific value of a factor has to be excluded.
 Like in the above example, the rule applies to every vehicle category except a person.
-* ‘|’ which performs the OR operation.
+* `|` which performs the **OR** operation.
 For instance, if it was required that even crossing the region while the light is yellow is a violation, then State Light could be defined as Light:
 ‘red|yellow’.

-AND operator is not supported because the value of states are mutually exclusive, and there can’t be two values of a single factor at a given time.
+**AND** operator is not supported because the value of states are mutually exclusive, and there can’t be two values of a single factor at a given time.
 Rest of the rulelines are defined in the same way as RL1 but RL2 is a unique ruleline, which is written when the regions between RL1 and RL3are disjoint.
 In that case a ruleline with Zone $ is defined, which corresponds to any region.
 So, if the Enter region and Zebra regions are disjoint, we don’t care where the object goes in between